Nhlanhla-Mdakane/saber-world/README.md

 ## Description

-A demo of lightsaber st0re
+A demo of lightsaber store
 This is one of my early projects which was made using , html ,css and javascript